luwke1/local-file-sharing/README.md

 ```
 http://localhost:3000
 ```

-Replace `localhost` with your local IP address if accessing from another device on the same network.
+**IMPORTANT NOTE:** Replace `localhost` with your local IP address if accessing from another device on the same network.

 ## Functionalities